knadh/listmonk/docs/docs/content/configuration.md

 ## SMTP Blocked Ports
 Some server hosts block SMTP ports (25, 465) so you have to get request to unblock them i.e. [Hetzner](https://docs.hetzner.com/cloud/servers/faq/#why-can-i-not-send-any-mails-from-my-server).

+## Performance

+### Batch size

+You can tweak it when working with a large number of subscribers.
+Pulling bigger batches will use more memory, but reduce the number of DB queries, and will help achieve more throughput.

+Prior to v3.0, a send cycle involved fetching records from the DB with an offset marker which was recorded in the campaigns table.
+The campaign stats used this metric to show an approximation of progress.
+By setting a lower number, you could increase the progress accuracy.
+As of v3.0, every message is tracked granularly showing accurate progress.
+Batch size has no effect on the rate calculation.

+### Retries

+`Settings -> SMTP -> retries`.
+When a message is sent, if it fails, it's retried on a new connection immediately, before being marked as an error (if the retry also fails).
+There is no batching or delay in retries.